Derek Luke: Career

-Luke played alongside American actor Laurence Fishburne as Kid in the 2003 film Biker Boyz.
-He plays Alicia Keys' love interest in her music video for "Teenage Love Affair".
-He played singer Monica's love interest in her music video for "So Gone".
-Luke played Sean 'Puffy' Combs in the 2009 film Notorious, and James 'Boobie' Miles in the 2004 film Friday Night Lights.

-Luke was cast to play Bobby Joe in the 2006 film Glory Road.

-Luke played Gabe Jones, a member of the Howling Commandos, in the 2011 film Captain America: The First Avenger.
-In June 2011, Luke also began starring in the TNT original medical drama series Hawthorne as Miles Bourdet, an assistant surgeon from Chicago.
+Luke starred in the NBC show Trauma.
+He played Gabe Jones, a member of the Howling Commandos, in the 2011 Marvel Studios film Captain America: The First Avenger.
+In June 2011, he also began starring in the TNT original medical drama series Hawthorne as Miles Bourdet, an assistant surgeon from Chicago.

-From February to April 2013, Luke played the character of Gregory in the FX series The Americans.
+From February to April 2013, he played Gregory Thomas in the FX series The Americans.
 In 2015, he played Malcolm Devoe, head of security for Empire Entertainment and Cookie's secret love interest, on the TV series Empire.
 In March 2018, he was cast in the lead role of the NBC pilot Suspicion.

 Personal life

-Since 1998, Luke has been married to actress Sophia Adella Luke.
-They have a son together.
+Luke has been married to actress Sophia Adella Luke since April 4, 1998.
+They have one son.